-Has it become a recurring negative behavioral pattern?
+Has it become a recurring negative behavioural pattern?
 Are you desperate to see a shift in your child’s attitude?

 Give the following THREE things to your child consistently:

 Give UNCONDITIONAL LOVE and ATTENTION:

 Everyday, spend at least few minutes with your child.
 Show that you value your time together.
 Start by asking about things that are important to your child.
 Instead of asking general yes or no questions such as “Did you have a good day?”, ask open-ended questions to encourage dialogue:

 “Whom did you play with during recess today?”